BayAreaMetro/MTCDataModel/Project-Documentation/clipper/readme.md

 #### Generationtime

-This field is on the transaction tables (e.g. `y2015`).
+This field is on the transaction tables (e.g. `ctp.y2015`).

 It is the timestamp of the transaction on the transaction tables.

 It is in UTC timezone.

-#### Join Fields
+#### Human-readable names for transactions

-Put human-readable names on transactions or summaries of them.
+The following is a sketch of how to put human-readable names on transactions or summaries of them.

-What follows are pseudocode joins.
+What follows are pseudocode joins in SQL.

 If possible, these joins should happen after a relevant filter on the transactions table, for performance reasons.